 - Current interest rates

-Although we use the home value you initially provide us to calculate the preliminary loan amount, an independent appraiser must visit your home to ascertain the current value of your home.
-We then re-calculate the loan amount according to this official home value.
+Although the original home value that is initially provided to calculate the preliminary loan amount is used, an independent appraiser must visit the borrower’s home to ascertain the current value of their home.
+The loan amount is then re-calculated according to this official home value.

 That is absolutely fine.

-If you qualify, a reverse mortgage will first pay off your existing mortgage and then give you the remaining proceeds.
-In fact, many of our borrowers use a reverse mortgage for that purpose—to eliminate monthly payments* on their traditional mortgage.
+If the borrower qualifies, a reverse mortgage will first pay off their existing mortgage and then give them the remaining proceeds.
+In fact, many of our partners’ borrowers use a reverse mortgage for that purpose—to eliminate monthly payments* on their traditional mortgage.

-Your children have options when it comes to your home.
-Typically the loan is repaid through the sale of the home.
-Your heirs can choose to sell the home, pay the loan and receive any remaining equity; or, they can purchase/refinance the home, and pay back the loan with a traditional mortgage.
+The borrower’s children have options when it comes to their home.
+Typically, the loan is repaid through the sale of the home.
+Their heirs can choose to sell the home, pay the loan and receive any remaining equity; or they can purchase/refinance the home, and pay back the loan with a traditional mortgage.

-Does a reverse mortgage require that I make monthly payments?
+Does a reverse mortgage require that the borrower make monthly payments?

-There are never any monthly mortgage payments.
+There are never any monthly mortgage payments required.
 However, payment of taxes, insurance, any HOA fees, and general upkeep of the home are the responsibilities of the homeowner.
 The loan becomes due when the last borrower permanently moves out of the home.

-What you can use your reverse mortgage for?
+What can your client use their reverse mortgage for?

-The tax-free money you receive is intended to support your retirement lifestyle.
-The funds can be used now, later or kept for an emergency – it’s all up to you!
+The tax-free money the borrower receives is intended to support their retirement lifestyle.
+The funds can be used now, later or kept for an emergency – it’s all up to them!

 - Increase monthly cash flow